seeker89/unikernels/README.md

 A few thoughts:

 * __Security__ one of the strongest arguments for a unikernel is the reduced attack surface.
-While that's true, that reduced attack surface makes for more difficult debugging.
+While that's difficult to argue with, that same approach makes for more difficult debugging.
 Similar to debugging a FROM SCRATCH container from inside the container.
-While this can be alleviated by baking in debugging and monitoring tools, this goes against the minimalism.
+While this can be alleviated by baking in debugging and monitoring tools, this goes against the whole idea.
-* __Lightweight__ another strong argumetn for unikernels: low overhead and small memory footprint.
+* __Lightweight__ another strong argument for unikernels: low overhead and small memory footprint.
 The flip side, is that you will need to allocate a certain amount of resources for your VM, that can't be shared with other applications like they can with Linux containers.
-So the lightweight nature might be a niche application only.
+So you might not be able to flatpack as much as you can with containers.
-* __Performance__ while a simple kernel without the overhead of syscall switch does increase performance, it's not clear how well that applies to applications for which the syscalls aren't bottlecks.
+* __Performance__ while a simple kernel without the overhead of syscall switch does increase the [performance of some operations](https://unikraft.org/docs/features/performance/), it's not clear how well that applies to applications for which the syscalls aren't bottlecks.
 Besides, the high performance comes at a cost, so will only be an acceptable tradeoff for a subset of applications.
 * __Debugging/Monitoring__ with the advent of eBPF, the visibility into the kernel has increased dramatically, so the standard have risen.
 Unikernels would need to provide a viable alternative for massive adoption to happen.
 * __Scheduling__ containers now have a few options for scheduling ([Kubernetes](https://kubernetes.io/), [Nomad](https://www.nomadproject.io/), etc).
 Scheduling VMs with something like OpenStack would require a lot of improvement to get to the level of ease/speed that the container-specific solutions provide.
 This could be alleviated with things like Unik or Firecracker, but these haven't exactly blown up in popularity either.
 * __Compatibility__ containers package existing software and run it unchaged.
 Unikernels require compiling the kernel together with the application.
 There are some solutions that can produce a Linux binary for debugging and a kernel image for production.
 Keeping your unikernel Linux-compatible will be tricky and increase the attack surface.